ioprojecton/dir-3040_dos/README.md

 ![Screenshot](IMG_7082.png)

-As soon as available free memory is filled system is crashing and rebooting
+As soon as available free memory is filled system will crash and reboot.

 This can be reproduced with any size usb flash.

-There is no patch on solution because as per D-link USA they cant reproduce the issue.
+There is no patch or solution yet.